Service Descriptions, Ticket Information, and FAQs

 Tickets for our Brooklyn Jews services in the Union Temple House are available to all, and can be purchased here.

-Tickets are $40 each or $140 for all Brooklyn Jews services.
-CBE members may attend for free, but we ask that they register for tickets using the same form.
+CBE members may attend Brooklyn Jews Services for free, but we ask that they register for tickets using the same form.

 Our Youth and Family Services on Rosh Hashanah and Yom Kippur mornings are held under a large tent on the patio behind the Old Stone House in JJ Byrne Park and are open to the public.
 Services are broken down by age group, and are each about 45 minutes long.
 Our Yachad and camp team host children’s activities on site, and we encourage families to stay, play, and connect.